Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 Because the two catalogs report many of the same physical quantities---such as orbital parameters, planetary size and mass estimates, and stellar properties---the merged dataset contains multiple column pairs describing identical or closely related attributes.
 As a first step in resolving this redundancy, the degree of agreement between corresponding columns from the two sources was assessed using pairwise correlation analysis.
 This analysis confirmed that overlapping parameters from HWC and PSCompPars are strongly correlated, indicating that they encode the same underlying physical information rather than independent measurements.

 After establishing this equivalence, redundancy was resolved by comparing the completeness of each overlapping column pair.
 For each physical quantity represented in both catalogs, the column exhibiting superior overall completeness was selected as the primary representation and retained for subsequent analysis.
 Following this selection, the redundant column from the other source was used exclusively to supplement missing values in the retained column wherever possible.
 This ensured that each physical quantity is represented by a single unified column in the final dataset.
 Once supplementation was complete, the redundant columns were removed.
+This procedure prioritizes feature completeness and coverage, which is advantageous for ML applications, but may introduce implicit inconsistencies due to the heterogeneous origin of the underlying measurements.
+These effects are considered when interpreting model outputs.